algorand/py-algorand-sdk/README.md

 ## License

-py-algorand-sdk is licensed under a MIT license.
+py-algorand-sdk is licensed under an MIT license.
 See the [LICENSE](https://github.com/algorand/py-algorand-sdk/blob/master/LICENSE) file for details.